CopernicaMarketingSoftware/Documentation/ResponsiveEmail/API/get-template-html.md

 ## Related information

-You can only retrieve the HTML code of templates that you created earlier with a POST call to the <a href="/support/api/post-template">/v1/template</a>
+You can only retrieve the HTML code of templates that you created earlier with a POST call to the [/v1/template](/support/api/post-template) method.
-method.

 Note that the returned HTML code is optimized for *email clients*.
-If the template JSON contains <a href="/support/json/property-visibility">visibility properties</a>
-that limit certain blocks to only be visible in the web version of the email, then these blocks will not be included in the returned HTML code.
-If you want to fetch the web version of an email, use the
+If the template JSON contains [visibility properties](/support/json/property-visibility) that limit certain blocks to only be visible in the web version of the email, then these blocks will not be included in the returned HTML code.
+If you want to fetch the web version of an email, use the [/v1/template/{ID}/webversion](/support/api/get-template-webversion) method instead.
-<a href="/support/api/get-template-webversion">/v1/template/{ID}/webversion</a> method
-instead.